theSuperStudioDev/test2/README.md

 ---

-> ⭐ If you like the project, feel free to star it ⭐
+> If you like the project, consider dropping a star ⭐

 > If you caught any issues, please report it in [issues](https://github.com/extatent/Phoenix-Nuker/issues) or in our [Discord server](https://dsc.gg/extatent)